Cerebral arteriovenous malformation

-Cerebral arteriovenous malformations (CAVMs), also known as classic brain AVMs, are a common form of cerebral vascular malformation and are composed of a nidus of vessels through which arteriovenous shunting occur.
+Cerebral arteriovenous malformations (CAVMs), also known as classic brain AVMs, are a common form of cerebral vascular malformation and are composed of a nidus of vessels through which arteriovenous shunting occurs.

-This article corresponds to the classical form of arteriovenous malformation involving the brain parenchyma, which is also referred as a pial arteriovenous malformation, once it is related to the pial vessels 6.
+This article corresponds to the classic form of arteriovenous malformation involving the brain parenchyma, which is also referred as a pial arteriovenous malformation, once it is related to the pial vessels 6.

 These malformations are characterised by a nidus forming the transition between the feeding artery and draining vein.
 When this transition is made directly then it is a fistula, i.e. a separate cerebral vascular malformation (e.g. brain / pial arteriovenous fistula).

 Although arteriovenous malformations are thought to represent a congenital abnormality, they are thought to develop over time and are rarely found incidentally in the very young.
-Having said this, a third of AVMs which are diagnosed due to haemorrhage are identified before the age of 20 years of age 7.
-Overall AVMs are diagnosed at a mean age of 31 years 8.
+Despite this, a third of AVMs which are diagnosed due to haemorrhage are identified before the age of 20 years 7.
+Overall, AVMs are diagnosed at a mean age of 31 years 8.

 Arteriovenous malformations tend to be solitary in the vast majority of cases (>95%).
 When multiple, syndromic associations must be considered, including: